f4exb/papiclock/readme.md

 This is the pressure at sea level in hPa

+<h3>Temperature at 2m altitude</h3>

+This is the temperature at 2m altitude in degres Celsius

 <h3>Rainfall within 3h period</h3>

 This is the rainfall in mm during the given 3 hour period.
 Expands to 3 characters for values of 100 mm or more.